telliott99/Crypto-new/part2/symbols.rst

 Symbols
 #######

-We're using Python quite a bit in this document.

 Although the Sphinx documentation is nice, it has a few quirks.
-For the most part, we will adopt the symbols for mathematical functions used in Python, as given below.
-Occasionally we want to typeset mathematics (especially for subscripts like :math:`p_1`), and in that case we may use more standard math symbols.
+Python has its own symbols for mathematical functions, as given below.

+Sometimes we will typeset mathematics to make the output prettier (especially for subscripts like :math:`p_1`), and in that case we may use more standard math symbols.

+On the other hand, the mod operator ``%`` is not allowed outside of Python syntax.

 --------------
 Multiplication